-3.34 £23.7 million of investment has been proposed over the life of the HRA Programme into existing stock.
+3.34 £32.6 million of investment has been proposed over the life of the HRA Programme into existing stock.
 The sequence of these works is based on the outputs from the Asset Management System which is informed by the most recent stock condition survey.
+This includes measures to decarbonise the housing stock estimated cost £6.0m across the term of this capital programme.